 Successful communities often provide emotional connections and feelings of belonging: Members feel a “sense of community.”[iii]
 All successful communities help fulfill a need.
 Communities help us stay informed and help us feel safe and most importantly, they help us know that we are not alone.
 For many people who parent or work with children with autism there is a strong need for social support and acceptance.
 Online communities such as S.L.L. can help fill that need.

 The key component of an online community is participation: both as a contributor and as someone who uses the resources in the community.
 Research has found that people who participate the most in an online community feel the most connected to the community and benefit the most.[iv]
 Participation in online communities promotes psychological well-being and there is a great deal of research, especially in studies of patient health communities, that indicate a positive correlation between the amount of participation in an online community and psycho-social well-being over time. [v]

-For our Autism Learning Line we did a soft launch in March of 2020.
+For our Stages Learning Line we did a soft launch in March of 2020.
 In the first week, we had several hundred members join up and start participating and now the community has over 800 members!
 Clearly there was a need out there and we continue to see membership climb, especially for our teacher, parent, and therapist groups.

 The Importance of Connectedness

 Community psychologists have found that the importance of being connected to others is essential to our sense of well-being.
 Researchers note that this connectivity involves two aspects: